robotmcp/robotmcp_client/README.md

 - Connect to a `ros-mcp-server` over MCP (stdio or HTTP).
 - Send natural language queries or structured requests to the robot without the need to integrate it with a Desktop LLM client
 - Stream back feedback, sensor data, or responses from the server.
-- Integrate with a multiple LLM providers including OpenAI, Antropic, Gemini, qwen, gpt-oss and other local LLM (Gemini, Ollama, Nvidia NeMo).
+- Integrate with multiple LLM providers including OpenAI, Anthropic, Gemini, and Groq (Llama, GPT-OSS).

 In short, it lets you run an MCP-compatible client that speaks to robots via the MCP interface — useful for testing, local reasoning, or autonomous AI controllers.